Ak-Dan/Travel_negotiator/README.md

 -----

-## 💡 Engineering Decisions
+##  Engineering Decisions

   * **Why Hybrid?**
     Using an LLM for simple math (Budget Check) is slow and prone to hallucination.
 By moving the Budget and Planner logic to **Pure Python**, we reduced latency by **40%** and guaranteed mathematical accuracy.
   * **Passthrough Logic:**
     The agents are programmed with a "Human Override" check at the start of their execution.
-If `human_decision="approve"` is detected, they bypass their usual strict checks to honor the user's authority.
+If `human_decision="approve"` is detected, they bypass their usual strict checks to honour the user's authority.
   * **Regex Extraction:**
-    To handle messy web data, the Scout uses a robust Regex pattern (`r"\{.*?\}"`) to hunt for JSON objects within the LLM's response, preventing parsing errors.
+    To handle messy web data, the Scout uses a robust regular expression (`r"\{.*?\}"`) to search for JSON objects in the LLM's response, preventing parsing errors.

 -----

-## 📜 License
+##  License

 This project is licensed under the **MIT License**.